 Part 1 – Intro

 Everything can be healed, if we know the actual cause and understand it’s mechanics.
 However, that cause may be masked under layers of other unresolved debris making it very difficult to access.
-Getting to know the subtler layers of our being with energetic literacy is a major first step.
+Getting to know the subtler layers of our being with refined perception is a major first step.

 When we think of healing, our society will point to doctors of medicine.
 Allopathic medicine is very valuable for broken bones, cuts, and infections and such.
 But it doesn’t do as good a job with issues of imbalance that lead to chronic background conditions.
 And it ignores anything non-physical as illusory.
 So-called alternative or traditional approaches work to balance the physiology, making it stronger.
 This helps resolve chronic systemic issues.
 Ayurveda, for example, seeks to balance the physiology and thus restore health and resilience.